evilbream/crypto_tracker/Read.md

 4. Now  you can use the registered market as in the example folder
 5. The examples/run.py shows an example of using the program
    1. notification func - any function that accepts parameters in the following format: param1:list = [{name: '', price: '', seller: '', pair: ''}, ...] param2: float = price gap
-   2. web - True or False - to activate web interface
+   2. web - True or False - to activate web interface.
+Run from web_interface\\main_interface.html
    3. tg_notification - True or False - to receive notification in Telegram, when price gap is more than the gap
    4. database_writer - True or False - to write data in database, when price gap is more than the gap.
 By default, data is saved in the sql\test.db.
    5. gap - price gap - when price gap between currency pairs on different markets is more than the value of the gap